mediasp/hold/README.md

 This allows distinctions to be drawn between e.g. "present in the hash but set to nil" and "not present in the hash", or "loaded and known to be nil" vs "not loaded", which are quite common distinctions to be found in data structures used for persistence.

-### Persistence::ObjectCell
+### Hold::ObjectCell

 An ObjectCell is a Cell which stores Objects with named properties.
 Ontop of the Cell interface, it also supports getting and setting the values of individual properties of the object contained with it, via get_property and set_property.
 (It can also support properties being empty/missing, via clear_property and has_property?)

 You can ask it for a property_cell, which will return you a Cell wrapping a particular property of the object contained within it.

-### Persistence::ArrayCell
+### Hold::ArrayCell

 A Cell which stores an ordered collection of values, and also supports random access to them via get_slice, and getting of the length of the collection via get_length.

-### Persistence::HashRepository
+### Hold::HashRepository

 A Hash-like interface for a simple key-value store, which can get and set objects by a key. get_with_key / set_with_key / has_key? / clear_key.
 May also support an optimised get_many_with_keys to get multiple keys at once, for which a default implementation is supplied.

-### Persistence::SetRepository
+### Hold::SetRepository

 Interface for a store which contains a set of values.
 Supports adding (store) and removing (delete) them, membership test (contains?) and potentially iteration over all the values in the store (get_all).
 But doesn't necessarily support any kind of indexed lookup.

-### Persistence::IdentitySetRepository
+### Hold::IdentitySetRepository

 A SetRepository which stores objects with identity (so Entities rather than just Value objects).
 In addition to the SetRepository interface it supports lookup of objects by their ID.
 Given that objects have identities which are independent of their values, it then makes sense to talk about 'updating' an object in the store, i.e. replacing it with an updated version with the same identity.
 This corresponds well to the common "database table with a primary key" type model.

-IdentitySetRepository implementations may well add support for various other kinds of indexed lookup, although we haven't fully formalised interfaces for these, maybe look at how Persistence::Sequel::IdentitySetRepository does it for now.
+IdentitySetRepository implementations may well add support for various other kinds of indexed lookup, although we haven't fully formalised interfaces for these, maybe look at how Hold::Sequel::IdentitySetRepository does it for now.

 ## In-memory implementations

-For each of the above interfaces, there's a corresponding in-memory implementation in Persistence::InMemory.
+For each of the above interfaces, there's a corresponding in-memory implementation in Hold::InMemory.

 These are intended to illustrate how the interface is intended to work, and to be useful for testing purposes if you want an alternative in-memory mock implementation of some repository in order to avoid a dependency on a database.